Carrigan Farms, LLC Logo

 Strawberry Picking

-Strawberry picking season at Carrigan Farms typically runs from mid April through late May.
-Located in Mooresville, NC in the Lake Norman area, we’re just 30 minutes north of Charlotte.
+Strawberry picking season at Carrigan Farms runs from mid April through late May.
+Located in Mooresville, NC in the Lake Norman area, we're just 30 minutes north of Charlotte.

 Season Dates

-The strawberry crop looks promising for 2026.
-Although the plants are in winter dormancy right now, once the daily hours of sunlight increase and the temperatures warm up in late winter and early spring they’ll start growing, add new leaves and begin to flower.
+Frost protection is a cool way farmers protect flowering crops in the springtime.
+Now that the daily hours of sunlight are increasing and the temperatures are warming up, the plants are have broken winter dormancy and are flowering.
 The flowering plants are susceptible to frost but Farmer William checks the weather all the time and stays vigilant.
-If the Charlotte, NC forecast is for temperatures of 38 degrees Fahrenheit or below, he’ll pull an all-nighter because the temperature in Charlotte is warmer than the temperature in the middle of the strawberry field.
-The wee hours of the morning are usually the most crucial, because that’s typically when the temperatures drop the lowest.
-If they’re below 32 degrees Fahrenheit, William turns on the overhead sprinklers.
+If there's frost in the forecast, he'll pull an all-nighter.
+The wee hours of the morning are usually the most crucial, because that's typically when the temperatures drop the lowest.
+If they're below 32 degrees Fahrenheit, William turns on the overhead sprinklers.
 As water freezes on the strawberry blossoms, it releases heat.
-This is called the “latent heat of fusion.”
+This is called the "latent heat of fusion."
 The small degree of heat released is enough to keep the blossom from freezing and dying, which means it has the opportunity to turn into a red strawberry later.
 Farmer William has a video about this very cool process.

 Pricing